nevalang/website/content/docs/about/index.md

 ![Neva gradient logo](/images/gradient.svg)

-## What is this?
+## What Is This?

-This is _Neva_ or _Nevalang_ (these two names are interchangeable) - an open-source flow-based general-purpose language with static typing and a focus on visual programming, which compiles into machine code and Go.
+This is _Neva_ or _Nevalang_ (these two names are interchangeable) - an open-source flow-based general-purpose programming language with static typing and a focus on visual programming, which compiles into machine code and Go.

 ## Why Yet Another Language?